Bitumen road consists of its surface with bituminous materials and bitumen is a sticky dark viscous liquid obtained from natural deposits.

-There are various steps in the construction of bitumen road as discussed below;
+There are various steps in the construction of bitumen roads as discussed below;

 Preparation of the existing base course layer:

-By removing the potholes or rust, the existing surface is prepared and at least a week before laying surface course the irregularities are filled in with premix chippings.
-To lay a bituminous concrete surface course on a binder course, a bituminous leveling course of adequate thickness is provided it the existing pavement is extremely way.
+By removing the potholes or rust, the existing surface is prepared and at least a week before laying the surface course the irregularities are filled in with premix chippings.
+To lay a bituminous concrete surface course on a binder course, a bituminous levelling course of adequate thickness is provided if the existing pavement is extremely way.

 Application of Tuck Coat:

-To lay Asphalt Concrete layer over a bituminous base or binder course it is desirable and at 6.0 kg to 7.5 kg per 10 sq.m areas, a tack coat of bitumen is applied.
-For the non-bituminous base, this quantity may be increased to 7.5 kg to 10 kg.
+To lay an Asphalt Concrete layer over a bituminous base or binder course is desirable and at 6.0 kg to 7.5 kg per 10 sq.m areas, a tack coat of bitumen is applied.
+For the non-bituminous base, this quantity may be increased from 7.5 kg to 10 kg.